greenh/CJD/README.md

 * Structures comments and markup in terms of well-defined Clojure forms, allowing structure-sensitive editors to be used to good advantage.

-* Incorporates a recursively-defined documentation syntax that allows Clojure's recursively-defined data structures and functions to be documented to whatever depth is needful.
+* Incorporates a recursively-defined documentation structure that allows Clojure's recursively-defined data structures and functions to be documented to whatever depth is needful.